-Business English Certificate Program
+Business English Certificate

-Designed to help international students and professionals succeed in the world of business, this program offers five courses: international business, business decisions, business writing, business communication, and TOEIC test preparation.
+Designed to help international students and professionals succeed in the world of business, this program offers five courses: business communication, business decisions, business writing, international business, and TOEIC test preparation.
 Once students successfully complete three certificate courses, they earn a Business English Certificate.
-If they wish to complete all five classes, they earn an Advanced Business English Certificate.
+If they wish to complete all five classes, they earn an Advanced

+Business English Certificate.
 Classes are ongoing and meet several hours a week for eight weeks.